Cedroh/Coursera_Capstone/README.md

-# Data-Collision-Analysis
+# Location Data
-The  aim of this project is to explore the collision dataset and to predict the severity of the collision
+The  aim of this project is to explore Neighbourhood